SavarJ/journal/README.md

 ## Acknowledgement

-- The Complete 2021 Web Development Bootcamp by Dr. Angela Yu
+- Challenge Project of The Complete 2021 Web Development Bootcamp by Dr. Angela Yu